-A Tibetan man died earlier this week after setting himself on fire in an apparent protest against the Chinese government’s rule in the autonomous region.
+A Tibetan man died earlier this week after setting himself on fire in an apparent protest against

 The man, identified as Konpe, set himself ablaze around 6 p.m. on December 23 and died around 5 p.m. the following day.
 He was a former monk at Kirti monastery.

 Konpe, believed to be in his 30s, performed the act of self-immolation on the main road of Ngaba, a popular site for similar protests.

 Lobsang Yeshe, spokesman for the India branch of Kirti monastery, told Radio Free Asia that Konpe died in a nearby hospital.

 “While Konpe was burning, police and other people arrived and extinguished the fire and took him to Barkham hospital, reaching there around 10:00 PM.
 However, he died at about 5:00 PM on December 24,” Yeshe said.

 “Chinese authorities sent a message to Konpe’s family and relatives, telling them he had died and saying they should come to the hospital to collect his remains.”

 After the grim incident, Konpe’s father, Gyakyap, was detained by Barkham authorities due to the “tens of thousands of yuan” spent on his son’s treatment.
 Commercial establishments in Ngaba were also closed for two days on December 24 and 25.

 Konpe joined the Rawa family in Meuruma Settlement No. 2 after tying the knot with their daughter Kelsang Lhamo about a year ago, according to Kirti monastery monk Kanyag Tsering.